interledger/coil-wordpress-plugin/readme.txt

 = 08 Mar 2021 =

-* Fix
-    - Resolved issue that prevented users from adding content to custom pages.
+* Fix - Resolved issue that prevented users from adding content to custom pages.
-    - Solved the incompatibility issue with the Co-Authors Plus plugin and the CoverNews Pro theme.
+* Fix - Solved the incompatibility issue with the Co-Authors Plus plugin and the CoverNews Pro theme.
-    - Fixed compatibility error with LearnDash when browser did not load.
+* Fix - Fixed compatibility error with LearnDash when browser did not load.

-* Enhancement
-    - Updated handling of excerpts for monetized posts in the post archive.
+* Enhancement - Updated handling of excerpts for monetized posts in the post archive.
 The default excerpt is now blank unless a custom excerpt has been written.
-    - A warning pop up has been added when a user saves their Global Settings and the payment pointer field is empty.
+* Enhancement - A warning pop up has been added when a user saves their Global Settings and the payment pointer field is empty.
-    - The padlock icon has been completely removed from split content page / post titles and will only appear when entire pages / posts are for paid viewers only.
+* Enhancement - The padlock icon has been completely removed from split content page / post titles and will only appear when entire pages / posts are for paid viewers only.

-* Tweak
-    - Minimum supported PHP version is now version 7.2.
+* Tweak - Minimum supported PHP version is now version 7.2.
-    - The gradient effect on the CTA boxes that block exclusive content for non-paying viewers has been replaced with a solid border instead so that the excerpt above it is now clearly legible.
+* Tweak - The gradient effect on the CTA boxes that block exclusive content for non-paying viewers has been replaced with a solid border instead so that the excerpt above it is now clearly legible.
-    - Updated Coil header on the settings panel.
+* Tweak - Updated Coil header on the settings panel.
-    - Removed the “Configure the plugin” button in the settings panel (simply took users to the Global Settings tab).
+* Tweak - Removed the “Configure the plugin” button in the settings panel (simply took users to the Global Settings tab).
-    - All buttons that point to external links now open in a new tab.
+* Tweak - All buttons that point to external links now open in a new tab.

-* Security
-    - Added extra checks on the Theme Options partial loader logic.
+* Security - Added extra checks on the Theme Options partial loader logic.